Geodata Classification#

 ../../_images/Histogramm_example.drawio.svg

-However, if we want to show on a map which districts have a higher population than others, we need to classify the districts.
+However, if we want to show which districts have a higher population than others on a map, we need to classify the districts.

 There are seven ways in QGIS to split quantitative data into classes.
 The four most important ones are: Equal intervals, Quantile, Natural breaks, Manual.
 Let’s have a look at how the classes of the district population would look like if we split the data into three classes using these methods.